(Updated June 12/2020)

 When we lived at the farm we had a huge garden.
 We planted everything, from carrots, peas, corn, melons, tomatoes, squash, peppers, onions, pumpkins, and more.
 We also had grape vines and of course our 2200 Asian Pear Trees.

-We had a huge pantry at the farm.
-Let me tell you a story of the first fall we lived there.
+Let me tell you a story of the first fall we lived in out big farmhouse.
 The man who we acquired the house from came out with channel 8 news in his helicopter.
-He had not seen this house we had fixed up for several months.
+(That is a whole other story in our lives) he had not seen this house we had fixed up for several months.
 He was so amazed at what we had done.

 He came into the kitchen and as he opened the door to the pantry he cried.
 Here is a big executive of Louisiana Pacific and tears were coming down his face.
 He said it was just like his mother used to do, and they knew they would make it through the winter because of her efforts.